Pratik-Doshi-99/pratik-doshi-99.github.io/_posts/2024-10-25-transformer-circuits.md

 ---

-# Review: A Mathematical Framework for Transformer Circuits

 ### General Notes
 1. The paper gives a nice mental model to think about transformers and attention heads.
 This is helpful in reasoning about big models.